Priyansh-03/Spotlight-firebase/README.md

 *   **Easy Editing and Saving**: You have full control to refine the AI's suggestions and save your completed ad campaigns for future use.

+## How We Use Generative AI

+Generative AI is the engine that powers Spotlight.
+It acts as your creative partner and marketing strategist at several key moments.

+*   **Understanding Your Brand**: The AI reads the Instagram profile's bio and recent posts to learn about the business.
+It figures out the brand's personality, what it sells, and who its customers might be.

+*   **Generating Targeting Keywords**: Instead of you guessing which keywords to use, the AI creates a smart list of interest and behavior keywords that you can use to find audiences on Meta.

+*   **Writing Ad Copy**: This is where the AI really shines.
+It writes multiple unique ads for you.
+Each ad includes a catchy headline, engaging text, and a description, all designed to meet your campaign goal.

+*   **Recommending Audiences**: After finding hundreds of potential audiences on Meta, the AI acts as a filter.
+It reviews the entire list and recommends the most relevant audiences for your specific business, saving you from having to manually review them all.

+*   **Enhancing Your Ideas**: If you provide a brief description of a business, the AI can expand it into a more detailed and professional summary, which then helps it generate even better ads.

 ## Technologies We Use

 Spotlight is built with modern and powerful technologies to give you a smooth experience.